Higher-categorical combinatorics of configuration spaces of Euclidean space: Exit-paths in the unital Ran space

-We allow ourselves, in this subsection, to freely use notation and results from~\cite{AFR}.
-The idea for this proof is to witness the simplicial space $\Exit\bigl(\Ranu(M)\bigr)$ as one derived through formal constructions among complete Segal spaces from a complete Segal space $\Bun$, defined in~\S6 of~\cite{AFR}.

-Namely, the simplicial space $\Bun\colon \mathbf{\Delta}^{\op} \to \spaces$ is that for which the value on $[p]$ is the moduli space of \emph{constructible bundles} over $\Delta^p$ with its \emph{standard stratification} (see Example~\ref{standard}).
+The idea for the proof of Proposition~\ref{t1} is to witness the simplicial space $\Exit\bl(\Ranu(M)\br)$ as one derived through formal constructions among complete Segal spaces from the complete Segal space of \emph{constructible bundles} $\Bun$ (Def.
+6.3.6, \cite{AFR}). $\Bun$ is a complete Segal space whose value on $[p]$ is the moduli space of constructible bundles over $\Delta^p$ with the standard stratification (Ex. \ref{standard}).
 The simplicial structure maps are implemented by base change of constructible bundles.
-Section~\S6 of~\cite{AFR} is devoted to the proof that this simplicial space satisfies the Segal and completeness conditions, which is to say $\Bun$ is an $\infty$-category.

-So the space of objects in $\Bun$ is the moduli space of constructible bundles over $\Delta^0=\ast$, which is simply the moduli space of stratified spaces.
-So an object of $\Bun$ is simply a stratified space.
-In particular, a finite set is an example of an object in $\Bun$, and a smooth manifold is an example of an object in $\Bun$ as well.
-Lemma~6.3.11 of~\cite{AFR} constructs a fully faithful functor
+The space of objects in $\Bun$ is the moduli space of constructible bundles over $\Delta^0=\ast$, which, in fact, is the moduli space of stratified spaces.
+In other words, an object of $\Bun$ is a stratified space.
+Thus, a finite set is an example of an object in $\Bun$, and a smooth manifold is an example of an object in $\Bun$ as well.
+Lemma~6.3.11 of~\cite{AFR} uses the reverse cylinder construction (Def.~\ref{rev}) to construct a fully faithful functor

 whose image consists of finite sets.
-In particular, there is a composite monomorphism between $\infty$-categories:
+In particular, there is a composite monomorphism